setms/book/docs/introduction/software-engineering.md

 because they don't know any better.

 Sometimes people do know better, but still stick to their old ways.
-This may be due to a lack of discipline, or it may result from poor management.
+This may be due to a lack of discipline, or it may result from poor management, as stated above.
 It's also possible that they're confused by too many options.